These are the best places to eat in Las Vegas.

 - Harvest by Roy Ellamar (Bellagio, American, 💰💰💰) – No butter or lemon necessary for their incredible roasted Maine lobster. (only open Fri + Sat)

 - Gordon Ramsay Steak (Paris, Steakhouses, 💰💰💰) – The most famous chef on TV backs up his reputation with his beef wellington.
 Eyeballs will roll back.

-- BARDOT Brasserie (ARIA, French, 💰💰💰) – Super cute restaurant with french-inspired food and steaks.
-We went for brunch and really enjoyed everything.
+- BARDOT Brasserie (ARIA, French, 💰💰💰) – Super cute restaurant with French-inspired food.
+We went for brunch and enjoyed everything.

 - Momofuku (The Cosmopolitan, Asian Fusion, 💰💰) – Established by David Chang, Momofuku features steamed buns, noodles, and meat and seafood dishes meant for sharing.
 Best to go with a group.

-- Hakkasan (MGM Grand, Cantonese, 💰💰💰💰) – One of the fanciest spots for Chinese on the Strip, and their “Roasted Chilean seabass with Chinese honey” is fantastic.
+- Hakkasan (MGM Grand, Cantonese, 💰💰💰💰) – One of the fanciest spots for Chinese on the Strip.
+Their “Roasted Chilean seabass with Chinese honey” is fantastic.